-By subtraction we can easily complete the table:
+By subtraction the table can easily be completed:

 Having found a valid diagnostic test study, and decided that its accuracy is sufficiently high to make it a useful tool, here are some useful points to consider when applying the test to a specific patient:

-- Is the test available, affordable, and accurate in our setting?
+- Is the test available, affordable, and accurate in your setting?

 - Can a clinically sensible estimate of the pre-test probabilities of the patient be made from personal experience, prevalence statistics, practice databases, or primary studies?